 You have no items in your shopping cart.

 The perfect chocolate rose!
-Great for prom and Easter.
+Great for Valentine's Day, prom and Easter.
 Made out of solid, molded milk chocolate the flowers are sure to never disappoint.
 Each chocolate rose bud sits atop of a 6 inch candy stick stem and is individually wrapped.
+Learn how to make our prom fundraising idea here.

 |Assortment Includes||Solid Milk Chocolate Rose Lollipops.
 Suggested order 1 case per person selling.|